martus13/pricing-service/README.md

 - Permission issues: run PowerShell as Administrator or adjust execution policies.
 - Dependency problems: delete `.gradle` and run `.\gradlew.bat --refresh-dependencies`.

-## License & contact

-- Add the project license here (e.g. MIT) or list the contact person/team.

-## Quick verification

-- This README is intended to help local development and quick start on Windows PowerShell.

-## Notes

-- The repository already contains build artifacts in `build/libs/` and test results in `test-results/`.

-## Next steps I can do for you

-- Add endpoint examples (HTTP requests) extracted from the OpenAPI spec.
-- Create a Dockerfile and docker instructions.
-- Add a CI workflow (GitHub Actions) for build and tests.

-If you want any of the above, tell me which one and I'll implement it.

 ---

 ## Static analysis and linters (Docker)